Tully Jensen

-Alicia Tully Jensen (born December 2, 1963) is a model and an actress.
+Alicia Tully Jensen is an America model and an actress.
 She has been on the cover of Playboy, Vogue, Cosmopolitan, Elle, and Mademoiselle magazines.

 Early life and family

 Jensen, born (youngest of four girls) into a career military home, was raised in Europe and is of English and Scottish descent on her mother's side and of English, Filipino, and Spanish descent on her father's side.

 Career

 She has appeared in the films One Long Day, Anni 50, The Family Web, Not even the Trees, The Brady Bunch Movie, Inside the Goldmine, and A letter to True.
 She has also been on the television series Wild Oats and Sex and the City.

-Personal life

-She was married to Antonio Sabàto Jr., and was on the 2009 VH1 show My Antonio trying to win him back.
-She was eliminated in the ninth episode, finishing in third place.